znjameswu/epgi/doc/hook_design.md

         1. A teardown is also usually susceptible to double-free bugs.
 Even if we force the users to provide a `Clone` teardown, it is not a good idea to clone it around.
 Might trigger a double-free somewhere.
     5. Therefore, a teardown should not be read from the element node and then kept during build phase, it should only be touched during sync commit phases.
     6. Therefore, *a teardown is definitely not a state*.
+3. Keys
+    1. UseEffect hook needs keys to decide whether to discard previous effect.
+UseState does not need it.
+    2. Keys shares the same lifecycle as state
+    3. Keys can be made as state

 Therefore, our design should have *two* distinctive types used during build.
 One that can be read out of ElementNode, and one that can not.